 Invest in a pet first-aid kit

 While you no doubt have a first-aid kit for family emergencies, you may not have one for your furry friends.
 You don’t have to be a veterinarian to help your wounded animal.
 Hartstein recommends you look for one that can handle paw care, small cuts, wound dressing, hydrogen peroxide, tweezers, scissors, gauze pads and rolls, adhesive tape.
 Consider adding hand sanitizer, a muzzle, paper towels, sheets, bowls, toys, and peanut butter or any food that really motivates your pet to help deal with an actual procedure, he says.
-Here are some subtle signs that your pet may be sick.

 Keep pet vaccination and prescription records with your passports